 According to the Consumer Federation's Review of more than 4 million home loans, single female homeowners were over-represented among risky loans by 46% during the housing crisis and African American women were 256% more likely to receive a sub-prime loan than a White man with a similar financial profile.
 Dr. Castro Baker's research in this area explores the implications of these trends on a generation of women who experienced extreme asset depletion during the Great Recession.

-Kelly Writer’s House (KWH) is sponsoring a new monthly writing group for transgender and gender non-conforming youth ages 14-22 that features trans-identified facilitators and transgender and GNC-identified guest writers who will lead the group.
-The group will be held at Kelly Writer’s House and, on occasion, the Penn LGBT Center.
+Kelly Writer’s House (KWH) sponsors a monthly writing group for transgender and gender non-conforming youth ages 14-22 that features trans-identified facilitators and transgender and GNC-identified guest writers who lead the group.
+The group is held at Kelly Writer’s House or the Penn LGBT Center and led by social worker and writer Andrew Spiers.
+The writing group is being funded by KWH and a gift to Penn’s School of Social Policy & Practice.
+(URL: http://writing.upenn.edu/wh/involved/outreach/transgnc/)